|

 29. incline

-lower or bend (the head or upper body), as in a nod or bow
+lower or bend, as in a nod or bow

 But he had an approved tolerance for others; sometimes wondering, almost with envy, at the high pressure of spirits involved in their misdeeds; and in any extremity inclined to help rather than to reprove.
 2) "I incline to Cain's heresy," he used to say quaintly: "I let my brother go to the devil in his own way."